top of page

 Progression and Adaptation:

 After six weeks, an assessment should evaluate the progression of postural improvements.
-Given positive developments, manual therapy can then be adjusted to once every two weeks for two months.
+Given positive developments, manual therapy can be adjusted once every two weeks for two months.
 This reduction acknowledges the body's ability to maintain and build upon the initial changes with less frequent intervention.

 During this phase, continued adherence to the prescribed daily mobility and thrice-weekly strengthening exercises remains imperative to solidify the postural changes.